PavlyukVadim/criticaster.io/src/pages/posts/js-core/lexical-scope-in-js/index.md

 foo(1)
 ```

-In that case look-up process will use a inner (hidden) function property [[Scope]], that refers to parent scope while it goes to the global scope.
+In that case look-up process will use a inner (hidden) function property [[Scope]], that refers to parent scope until it goes to the global scope.

-Note: look-up process works untill it find the first match:
+Note: look-up process works until it find the first match:

 ```js
 var a = 3